 In 2011, a unique Google Doodle marked the 50th anniversary of JFK’s inaugural address, which included the famous line: “Ask not what your nation can do for you, ask what you can do for your country.”

-And the team took these words from Kennedy’s speech & rearranged them to spell out the Google logo.
+Besides, the team took these words from Kennedy’s speech & rearranged them to spell out the Google logo.

 This attractive Lego doodle was created to mark the little toy brick’s 50th anniversary in 2008.
-Fun fact: Lego art contains a special place in Google founders Larry Page & Sergey Brin’s hearts; additionally, they used the bricks as the casing for 4GB hard disks for a server they were made once they were developing the search engine.
+Fun fact: Lego art contains a special place in Google founders Larry Page & Sergey Brin’s hearts; additionally, they used the bricks as the casing for 4GB hard disks for a server.
+They were made once they were developing the search engine.

 It’s not often Google makes you go ‘wow,’ but here is a notable exception from 2012.
 Tapping the zipper on this unique Google Doodle made the page split in two, revealing the doodle’s inspiration: Gideon Sundback, who’s the Swedish-American credited with developing the zipper.